GLOBAL MARKETS-Stocks retreat ahead of Apple, Fed; oil drop continues

 APPLE ON DECK

-Apple dipped 0.6 percent to $114.55 ahead of its results, with investors anxious to hear how many new phones it has been selling after supplier Manz cut its guidance.
+Apple was unchanged at $115.28 ahead of its results, with investors anxious to hear how many new phones it has been selling after supplier Manz cut its guidance.

 But BASF, whose products range from car coatings to mining acids, blamed the pressures facing major emerging markets like China and Brazil for the profit warning that knocked its shares 5 percent lower.

 Oil prices fell for a third straight day, with Brent touching a six-week low, as worries over persistent oversupply grew ahead of U.S. data that was expected to show another increase in crude inventories.
-Brent crude settled down 1.5 percent to $46.81 a barrel while U.S. crude settled 2.8 percent lower at $43.20.
+Brent crude was down 1.9 percent to $46.66 a barrel while U.S. crude was off 2.3 percent at $42.96.

 (Reporting by Chuck Mikolajczak; Editing by Nick Zieminski)